Personal Development

 How to Implement Sabbath in Your Busy Life

-By |2023-01-20T20:07:11+00:00January 7th, 2023|Featured, Individual Counseling, Personal Development, Spiritual Development|
+2024-09-27T11:00:54+00:00January 7th, 2023|Featured, Individual Counseling, Personal Development, Spiritual Development|

-Believers hear a lot about the importance of a Sabbath in their lives.
+Listen to this article Believers hear a lot about the importance of a Sabbath in their lives.
 In today’s busy world, it can be hard to find the time for the Sabbath, especially if you don’t understand just how helpful it can be.
 Sabbath goes beyond following a rule outlined in the Bible.
 It is a principle for wellness and a relationship with God.
 Even this, however, isn’t enough for many people.
 The reality is that implementing a Sabbath often feels impossible.
 But you can make a weekly Sabbath part of your life.
 But first, you need to understand it.
 What is Sabbath?
 The concept many are most familiar with is first introduced early in Genesis when the Bible describes creation.
 After the Bible describes the creation of the heavens and the earth, night and day, waters and sky, vegetation, sun and moon, sea creatures and birds, land animals, and finally man, all of creation is declared to be good.
 (Genesis 1) The first six days described are full of life, creation, and work.
 As we continue, something different happens: By the seventh day God had finished the work he had been doing; so on the seventh day, he rested from all his work.
 Then God blessed the seventh day and made it holy because on it he rested from all the work of creating that he had done. – Genesis 2:2-3, NIV This is the first time we see the concept of the Sabbath in the Bible though it isn't called that.
 It is simply God modeling the rhythm of work and rest.
 The very first idea of the Sabbath wasn’t introduced with rules dictated by God.
 It was modeled for us in the work and the rest of God.
-Since most people are reading translations of the Bible, it can be [...]
+Since most people are reading [...]

 Comments Off on How to Implement Sabbath in Your Busy Life